 Rick received the Outstanding Achievement Award in 2012.
-Special agent in charge of the FBI’s Boston office, Rick served as guest speaker at the College's annual Honors Convocation in May 2011.
-He earned a degree from Catholic University Law School and has worked for the FBI since 1987.
-He has spent most of his professional career in counterintelligence, holding positions in Alabama, New York and Boston.
+In 2013, he served as Assumption's Commencement speaker and received an honorary Doctor of Laws degree from the College.
+In July 2013, he retired after 26 years of service as a special agent for the FBI and was appointed vice president of corporate security for Penske Corporation in Bloomfield Hill, Michigan.
+He most recently led the FBI’s Boston office.
+Rick served as guest speaker at the College's annual Honors Convocation in 2011.
+He earned a degree from Catholic University Law School and began his FBI career in1987.
+He spent most of his professional career in counterintelligence, holding positions in Alabama, New York and Boston.
 His late father, Richard, was a 1950 Assumption alumnus and a loyal supporter.
-A President’s Council member, he and wife Christine have a son, Stephen, and reside in southeastern Massachusetts.
+A President’s Council member, he and wife Christine have a son, Stephen.

 Ed received the College's Outstanding Achievement Award in 2011.
 He retired in 2004 after a 30-year career in the United States Air Force, earning six major awards and decorations, including a Distinguished Service Medal.
 He served as a maintenance officer and held command positions five time, earning the rank of Brigadier General.
 He held 24 different jobs and was stationed in 22 different locations around the world during his tenure, before retiring as Deputy PEO for Acquistion at Hanscom Air Force Base (MA).
 He and wife Maureen (McSheehy), who attended Assumption in 1969-70, have five children and several grandchildren and reside in Brewster, MA.

 Larry received the College's Outstanding Achievement Award in 2010.
 He was featured in the summer 2009 issue of Assumption Magazine.